Ranked List Loss for Deep Metric Learning: Introduction

 Furthermore, a recent work \cite{achille2019critical} studied the existing of critical learning periods in artificial learning systems, which represents the time during which a temporary stimulus deficit may cause a permanent skill impairment in biological systems.
 Specifically, it shows the critical period in classification tasks using Fisher Information and Information Plasticity.
 Instead, we study and validate the critical learning period in deep metric learning via dynamic example weighting.
 Verifying the existing of critical learning periods is important, which can help us understand why network initialisation and warming-up training strategies have a large impact on the final performance.
 More importantly, it inspires us to be more careful and spend more effort on monitoring the early learning process of a deep network in the future work.

-In short, our contributions in this paper are listed as follows: \begin{itemize} \item We propose a novel ranking-motivated structured loss, named Ranked List Loss (RLL), to learn discriminative embeddings with the setting of few-shot retrieval.
-In contrast with previous ranking-motivated losses, we are the first to incorporate all non-trivial data points and exploit the structure among them.
-Besides, we learn a hypersphere for each class to preserve intraclass data distribution instead of shrinking each class into one point in the embedding space.
+In short, our contributions in this paper are listed as follows: \begin{itemize} \item We propose a novel ranking-motivated structured loss, named Ranked List Loss (RLL), to learn discriminative embeddings using the recent setting of mini-batch few-shot retrieval.
+In contrast with previous ranking-motivated losses, we incorporate all non-trivial data points and exploit the structure among them.
+Novelly, we learn a hypersphere for each class to preserve intraclass data distribution instead of shrinking each class into one point in the embedding space.

 \item We propose two versions of RLL, i.e., the full version and a simplified version termed RLL-Simpler.
 As indicated by its name, RLL-Simpler simplifies the full version and is more preferable for exploration in practice, because it has only two hyper-parameters.